 Responsibilities can vary depending on where you practice law (be sure to check the requirements in your jurisdiction), but violating legal accounting rules could lead to:

-- Licence suspension, or even
+- Licence suspension.

 You need to grow your business

 Remember: Your practice is a law firm, but it’s also a business.
 Accounting for law firms lets you collect and analyze information, and make data-driven decisions based on what money comes in and leaves your firm, so it’s worth it to pay attention.